Views: 1

 He who is the very elevation worked in him the very abasement.

-The Creator fashions this being that would be but a drop at the origin of the embryo, that would be nothing at all before God.
+The Creator fashions this being which would be nothing else but a drop at the origin of the embryo, that would be nothing at all before God.
 He elevates him to divine secrets, but these would not be accessible to him if he did not measure his smallness, if he did not measure the magnitude of God’s mercy and concern for him, which is the true knowledge of God, the Creator.

 4: We must recognize what has been given to us and has already been placed within us.
 Separation, rejection on the part of the Beloved, makes us discover what we have been deprived of when the Presence withdraws from us.